ashwch/instamojo-prestashop-1/README.md

 a.
 Get the HTML code for the Instamojo button for your website (it's different for every merchant) by contacting Instamojo.
 b.
 Put the above HTML code in the file here : modules > instamojo > views > templates > front > instamojo.tpl .
 Replace the code within the `<p> .. </p>` tags, that should be enough.
+c.
+Alternatively, you can use the file I supplied directly, but with one important change in instamojo.tpl : Replace the link in the href with the correct username and link, before the `?` in the link.

 API parameters
 ---------------